VarunGaneshan/VSD_Intern_VM/README.md

 ![image](https://github.com/VarunGaneshan/VSD_Intern_VM/assets/94780009/ce7754d3-e378-4a7d-8e55-8406f6ad9e39)

 - Each state signifies the current amount which is inside the machine.
+- Next state is copied to current state for every cycle.
 - Ideal Vending machine here means that as shown in S1 to S0 (0/0,c=5) transaction,the machine should return the change when the user does not add the cost amount after waiting for a certain time.

 </details>